collinhover/kaiopua/plans/README.md

 ####Core Mechanic
 The game's core mechanic is the ability to change the size or scale of the player's environment.
 This includes everything in the game, from scaling the entire world to resizing individual parts of a plant.
 This is like a combination of a shrink ray and a giant growth potion, and works as follows:

+*   May be used on any visible surface in the game.
-*   The player has a bottle of sunshine, which has a limited amount of energy and shoots beams of light.
+*   Player only has a limited amount of scaling energy.
+    * Enough to allow player to resize several objects
+    * Not enough to let player warp or destroy entire world (i.e. break game)
-*   The player may use the bottle in two basic point and shoot methods:
+*   The player may use the ability in two basic point and shoot methods:
-    * A. Shrink light (make things smaller)
+    * A. Shrink light (make things smaller >> lighter weight, less affected by gravity)
-    * B. Grow light (make things bigger)
+    * B. Grow light (make things bigger >> heavier weight, more affected by gravity)
-*   Anything that light beams A & B touch will change scale.
+*   Anything that light types A & B touch will change scale.
 *   Anything scaled will keep the energy used and stay at that scale until the player takes the energy back.
 *   By default a player scales individual faces of the game's objects.
 *   If a player tries to scale the whole world, they will scale themselves, making the world seem to change scale.